 In recent years, OSHA has focused its enforcement and litigation strategies on more serious violations and hazards, which entail higher proposed penalties.
-Most recently, OSHA has established a policy that will result in more follow-up inspections of companies that are alleged to have committed violations of the "highest severity."
-Thus, while the overall number of inspections has varied, the number of complex cases has been growing.
+OSHA has a policy that will result in more follow-up inspections of companies that are alleged to have committed violations of the "highest severity."
+While the overall number of inspections varies from year to year, the number of complex cases has been growing.
 For the Review Commission, this means that it must prepare to receive more large and/or complex cases, consistent with OSHA's emphasis on allegedly willful, significant, and egregious violators.